Macaulay Matrix for Feynman Integrals: Linear Relations and Intersection Numbers: Macaulay matrix method and generalized Feynman integrals

-The generalized Feynman integral reduces to the Lee-Pomeransky (LP) representation \cite{Lee:2013hzt} of an $L$-loop integral in $d=d_0-2\e$ dimensions, with propagator powers $\nu_i$ when: \eq{ \Gamma = {(0,+\infty)^n} \ , \quad \d \to 0 \ , } and \eq{ z_i \in \NN \, \vee \, z_i \in \text{kinematic variables } (m_i^2, p_i^2, p_i \cdot p_j) \ , } where $m_i$ and $p_i$ stand for masses and external momenta, so that the polynomial $\G$ becomes the LP polynomial built from Symanzik (or graph) polynomials $\mathcal{U}, \mathcal{F}$, as $\G = \mathcal{U} + \mathcal{F}$.
 Let us observe that within the LP polynomial $\G(z;x)$, each $z_i$ may not necessarily be independent from each other.
 This is different from the polynomial $g(z;x)$ appearing in the Euler integral $f_\Gamma(z)$, for which each $z_i$ is considered independent.
 Their independence ensures a non-degenerate correspondence between the monomials in $x_i$ variables and the partial differential operators in the $z_i$ variables - a crucial property to establish the isomorphism between twisted de Rham cohomology group and $\D$-modules.
 This observation implies that Feynman integrals are {\it restrictions} of GKZ integrals, obtained from the latter by choosing suitable values of the variables $z_i$ \cite{delaCruz:2019skx,Klausen:2019hrg,Klausen:2021yrt,Tellander:2021xdz,Feng:2019bdx,Vanhove:2018mto}.
+We note that the $z_i$ limits in \eqref{zi_limits} are generically not smooth at the level of the Pfaffian system for a GFI.
+In a forthcoming publication \cite{Chestnov:2023kww}, we show that it is nevertheless possible to construct the Pfaffian system with all $z_i$ variables identified with their proper kinematic counterparts.